Skip to content

 OIDC-compatible services are linked to SSO automatically: Kanidm provisions an OAuth2 client per service, and its secret is managed by sops.
 Nothing to configure manually.

-A service without its own authentication (homepage, static site) can be protected by placing a Kanidm login page in front of it (oauth2-proxy + Caddy).
-For the homepage, two settings on the gateway host (usr/machines/<gateway>/):
+A service without its own authentication (homepage, static site) is protected by placing a Kanidm login screen in front of it (oauth2-proxy + Caddy).
+For the homepage, a setting on the gateway host (usr/machines/<gateway>/) :

 darkone.service.homepage.protect = true; # requires a Kanidm session